stephenT0/funkyboy-exts-CornellBoxmaker/README.md

 2. Extract and place into a directory of your choice
 3. Go into: Extension Manager -> Gear Icon -> Extension Search Path
 4. Add a custom search path ending with: \funkyboy-exts-CornellBoxmaker-master\exts

+## Acknowledgments

+Thanks to the Nvidia Omniverse Discord for helping me make this extension.
+In particular AshleyG and Mati.